 A sea of papers in front of us, engaged in taut debate, searching for the right word, it is so easy to feel the world of words is co-extensive with thought itself: This page offers an analogy for the relationship between language, thought and noumena.

 to see the seething cauldron of words within our heads as primary.
-And many careful writers, Continues the idea that language can push thought aside.
+And many careful writers, Continues the idea that language can elbow out thought.

 intent on their words, overlook a deep distinction A page on the way the profoundly deaf help us understand more about the relation between thought and language.